 Footwear is essential, but we rarely pay due attention.
 If you wear shoes made with synthetic materials or very closed, it is not strange to find yourself with very sweaty feet.

-Even if it seems strange, and you probably haven't even thought about it but some foods increase sweating of the feet.
+Even if it seems strange, and you probably haven’t even thought about it but some foods increase the sweating of the feet.
 We speak, for example, of spices, carbonated drinks, and caffeine.

 If your feet sweat a lot, avoid these foods for a few days or weeks.
 If you notice an improvement, be sure to limit the consumption of these products.

 Other reasons why feet sweat a lot include disorders such as: